 Macaron shells

-- In a bowl, mix together the dry ingredients, powdered sugar with the almond flour and pink food coloring.
+- In a bowl, mix together the powdered sugar, almond flour, and pink food powder coloring until well combined.

-- Sift the dry ingredients together or put them in a food processor.
+- Sift the almond flour mixture together or pulse them in a food processor to ensure a smooth mixture.
+Set aside.

-- Then add the first 38 g of egg whites and mix with a tablespoon until you have a compact mixture and set aside.
+- Add the first part of egg whites to the almond flour mixture and mix with a spoon until you have a thick, compact batter.
+Set aside.

-- As soon as the syrup iS 230°F / 110°C, place the remaining 38 g of egg whites in the bowl of a stand mixer fitted with a whisk attachment and mix at medium speed.
+- Once the syrup reaches 230°F / 110°C, place the second part for egg whites in the bowl of a stand mixer fitted with a whisk attachment.
+Mix at medium speed until foamy.

-- When the syrup is 244°F / 118°C, pour it in a drizzle over the egg whites, which should be foamy.
+- When the syrup reaches 244°F / 118°C, slowly pour it into the egg whites while continuing to mix.
+The egg whites should become foamy.

-- Increase speed to high until the meringue is stiff and glossy.
+- Increase the mixer speed to high and beat until the meringue becomes stiff and glossy, about 10 minutes.

-- First, pour a small amount of meringue into the bowl containing the compact mixture and mix with a spoon quickly to loosen the texture.
+- Gradually add a small amount of the meringue to the bowl containing the almond flour mixture batter and mix quickly with a spoon to loosen the texture.

-- Preheat the oven to 320°F / 160°C and prepare baking sheets with parchment paper or silicone baking mats.
+- Preheat the oven to 320°F / 160°C and line baking sheets with parchment paper or silicone mats.

-- Fill a pastry bag fitted with a small round tip with the preparation and pipe balls of dough onto the baking sheet covered with the baking paper.
+- Fill a pastry bag fitted with a small round tip with the batter and pipe small rounds onto the prepared baking sheets.

-- Bake one baking sheet at a time for 12 to 13 minutes.
+- Bake one baking sheet at a time for 12 to 13 minutes, until the macarons are set and have formed feet.

-- Let the shells cool a little before peeling them off.
+- Allow the shells to cool slightly before carefully peeling them off the parchment paper

 Raspberry ganache